 Avoid detangling your hair when it’s damp.
-If your hair knots easily it is advisable to use a wide tooth comb before shampooing to prevent breakage.
+If your hair knots easily it is advisable to use a wide-tooth comb before shampooing to prevent breakage.
 When drying the hair, don’t use a towel as it tangles it.
-Rather use an old t-shirt to blot water out of the hair.
+Rather use an old t-shirt to blot the water out of the hair.

 Moisturise in Moderation